SimVascular/simvascular.github.io/documentation/svfsiplus/theory/fluid/readme.md

 ### Residuals

-We will temporally discretize the stabilized weak form using the generalized-$\alpha$ method.
+We will temporally discretize the stabilized weak form using the generalized - $\alpha$ method.
 The resulting nonlinear equation will be linearized and solved iteratively using the Newton-Raphson (Newton) method.

 To compute the residuals for each element in the mesh, we separate the stabilized weak form into momentum and continuity components,